 And, because it's mayo-free, it can handle a little hot weather without turning into a ticking time bomb of potential food poisoning... meaning it's perfect for potlucks and summer barbecues.

-It’s also an ideal party dish because it actually benefits from spending a couple of hours (or even better, a full day) hanging out in the fridge, so that all of the flavours get a chance to mingle and soak into the potatoes.
+The most important reason, though, is that it can be made well in advance because actually benefits from spending a couple of hours (or even better, a full day) hanging out in the fridge, so that all of the flavours get a chance to mingle and soak into the potatoes.

 Just make it, already.
 Trust me, you'll never go back to mayo again.